 (4) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

-[Section 69 inserted by No. 28 of 2006 s.
+[Section 69 inserted: No. 28 of 2006 s.
 331.]

 70. Regulations generally

 (1) The Governor may make such regulations, not inconsistent with this Act, as he considers necessary or convenient for giving effect to the objects and purposes of this Act or for facilitating the operation of this Act and of the Authority under this Act.